Xiqin (instrument)

-The xiqin (奚琴 (Xī qín)) was a bowed string musical instrument.
-It is perhaps the original member of the huqin family of Chinese and Mongolian bowed string instruments; thus, the morin khuur and erhu and all similar fiddle instruments may be said to be derived from the xiqin.
+The xiqin (奚琴 (Xī qín)) was a bowed 2-string string musical instrument.
+The instrument was called xiqin in China, referencing the Xi (the creators, a Mongol tribe) and qin (Chinese for stringed instrument).
+It is perhaps the original member of the huqin family of Mongolian and Chinese bowed string instruments; thus, the morin khuur and erhu and all similar fiddle instruments may be said to be derived from the xiqin.
 The xiqin had two silk strings and was held vertically.

 Origin and development

 The xiqin is believed to have been developed by the Kumo Xi, a Mongol- or Khitan-related ethnic group living in the Xar Moron River valley in northeast China.

-The xiqin first appeared in China during the Tang Dynasty (618–907 CE), during which time it was used in the palace orchestra and bowed with a bamboo stick.
-It was further developed in the Song Dynasty (960–1279), when it began to be bowed with a horsehair bow.
+The xiqin first appeared in China during the Tang dynasty (618–907 CE), during which time it was used in the palace orchestra and bowed with a bamboo stick.
+It was further developed in the Song dynasty (960–1279), when it began to be bowed with a horsehair bow.

-In 1105, during the Northern Song Dynasty, the instrument was described as a foreign, two-stringed fiddle in an encyclopedic work on music called Yuè Shū (樂書; literally "book of music") by the music theorist Chen Yang (陳暘).
+In 1105, during the Northern Song dynasty, the instrument was described as a foreign, two-stringed fiddle in an encyclopedic work on music called Yuè Shū (樂書; literally "book of music") by the music theorist Chen Yang (陳暘).